The FUEture Looks Bright.

 Why is Hair Sciences Center of Colorado so committed to research in this field?

-Dr. Harris is committed to providing his patients with the very best medical and surgical solutions available in hair restoration.
+We are committed to providing the very best medical and surgical solutions available in hair restoration.
 Dr. Harris actively participates at the forefront of research in the field, and has authored several medical publications.
 Recent and current involvements include:

 Dr. Harris has recently developed and patented the Harris S.A.F.E.
 System and S.A.F.E.
 Hex.
 The S.A.F.E.
 System is a surgical instrument to perform FUE, a minimally invasive surgical hair replacement option that is the most commonly requested procedure.

 Dr. Harris is also the Chairman of the ISHRS FUE Research Committee, charged with initiating and performing multi-center prospective clinical studies regarding FUE.

 What are possible future treatments for hair loss, and can I count on a baldness cure?

 A cure for baldness currently does not exist, but solutions are in the works.
 Medications to block the action of the biochemical causes of hair loss are always possible as our understanding of the process broadens.
 Gene therapy for hair loss may be a future option, but there are many technical reasons why this treatment may be a distant reality.
 Identifying the gene or genes that cause androgenetic alopecia is only one hurdle.